Indonesian railway signalling: Train signal (semboyan kereta api)

-A train signal is a signal given by a train driver or crew officer regarding the conditions of the road to be traveled, using light signals, sound, flags, signs, or other media.
+A train signal is a signal given by a train driver or crew officer regarding the conditions of the road to be travelled, using light signals, sound, flags, signs, or other media.

 Visible signal

 A visible signal is a train signal given by the engine driver or train crew officer regarding the road conditions to be passed, using sign lights, flags, signs, or other media.
 Specifically for signal 22–28 are removed in Service Regulation 3 because they are rarely used, except when the train carrying the signal crosses or is followed by an extraordinary train (KLB) or an optional train (only operated on certain days).
 In addition, it also provides a warning to people or animals that a train will pass.